brainwipe/brainwipe.github.io/content/blog/2022-11-24-build-aspnet-codebuild/index.md

 ```

 So I could include any of these Source Variables in my buildspec by adding an environment variable such as `#{SourceVariables.TagName}` or `#{SourceVariables.CommitId}`.
 This could be useful if you want to tag your ECR image with both the tag and the commit id.

+> Warning: when using TagName, it will only appear on the image if you push to git.
+If you then request a future build through the AWS Console, the git tag will not be there.

 ## Final Thoughts